edwarddistel/yahoo-fantasy-baseball-automater/README.md

 **NEW for 2020**: It now also pulls in the list of closers, compares them against your relief pitchers, tells you to drop ones who are no longer closing, then searches your league to see which closers are still available and healthy.

+To run that and only that function `npm run closers`.

 ## Installation

 ### Part 1: Get access codes from Yahoo